 Witness statement of Mr UU (23 June 2022, para 67).

-Samoan survivor Ms TU was adopted by a Palagi family in a closed adoption and completely cut off from her kāinga and culture.
+Samoan survivor Ms TU was adopted by a Palagi family in a closed adoption and completely cut off from her kainga and culture.
 Ms TU struggled with her cultural identity for most of her formative years and continues to do so today.
 Footnote 107Samoan survivor Malia Patea-Taylor shared how she grew up immersed in her culture fa’asamoa but after being abused by family members was taken into State care and moved multiple times.
 She became very disconnected from her culture and family to the extent she “hated Samoans”, Footnote 108 but has since been supported to reconnect with her Samoan side.
 Footnote 109

 Many felt that the disconnection from culture and a sense of cultural identity were amongst the worst impacts of their time in care.
 Footnote 110 Pacific survivors lost the ability to practise, or the opportunity to learn, their languages and “core Pacific values”.
 Footnote 111 This disconnection was not only felt by the individual survivor but collectively and intergenerationally as well, as many survivors spoke about how they were unable to teach their children about their culture.
 Footnote 112